Birdland was known as “the jazz corner of the world,” and from 1949 to 1965 it played host to some of the greatest names on the modern jazz scene.

 In the 1940s Woody Herman led three big bands that grew progressively in musicianship and excitement.

-In musical remembrance of artists past: Night Lights returns with another program of jazz elegies for Memorial Day weekend.
+In musical remembrance of artists past: Night Lights returns with another program of jazz elegies.

 JazzWax blogger and Wall Street Journal music writer Marc Myers discusses his book about how cultural, economic, and social forces shaped the sound of jazz.